• Commercial Driver FAQs in Oklahoma

 A commercial driver's license (CDL) is a special license issued by the State of Oklahoma that will allow you to drive certain types of vehicles.
 You must have a CDL in order to drive:

-• A trailer with a GVWR of more than 10,000 pounds if the combined weight of the vehicle and trailer is more than 26,000 pounds.
+• A trailer with a GVWR of more than 10,000 lbs. if the combined weight of the vehicle and trailer is 26,001 lbs. or more.

 • Any size vehicle that is required to show Hazardous Materials placards.